 In this MasterClass review, you’ll learn:

-I set out to answer one question: Will Gordon Ramsay’s MasterClass teach to to become a better cook at home?
+I set out to answer one question: Will Gordon Ramsay’s MasterClass teach you to become a better cook at home?

 I discovered that yes, you will be a better home cook, but only if you have some experience in the kitchen first (skip ahead to find out why).